OctopusDeploy/docs/README.md

     [Goto My Heading](#My-Heading)
     [Goto a different page](/docs/getting-started.md#My-Heading)

-If you create anchors in the markdown, do not use special characters in the achor text as they will cause the link to be truncated.
+If you create anchors in the markdown, do not use special characters in the anchor text as they will cause the link to be truncated.

 ## Images

-You have a few options:

-1. Put your image in the same folder as the markdown file;
+Put images in the same folder as the markdown file that references it.

-2. For shared images, put your image in the [images folder](docs/images);
-3. For internet images, just reference it remembering to use the `https://` scheme;
+If you're including images from the internet, reference using the `https://` scheme;

-Images can be added using the following markdown syntax
+Images can be added using the following markdown syntax:

     ![Alt text](img.jpg "Optional title width=500")

-With the minimal syntax being
+With the minimal syntax being;

     ![Alt text](img.jpg)